-Social media is a great tool to connect people, make us laugh and learn something new, but it also sends messages we must achieve perfection in order to be happy.
+Social media is a great tool for connecting people, making us laugh, and learning something new, but it also sends messages that we must achieve perfection in order to be happy.
 Every once in a while someone will say to me, “Your life seems so perfect.”
-My life is full and abundant, but I work at it each day.
-There have been a few times in my life when I wasn’t sure I could face another day.
+My life is full and abundant, but I work at it daily.
+A few times in my life, I wasn’t sure I could face another day.
 Thankfully, God has given me a reprieve, at least for the moment, from sadness, loss, and grief.

 I hope you will take time today to hear my personal story, revealing things about me you may not know, along with practical tips that have been helpful to me in learning to move through my grieving.
-It’s a faith journey that has not been easy, but along the way, I’ve learned a lot about life and God’s love for me.
+It’s a faith journey that has not been easy, but I’ve learned a lot about life and God’s love for me along the way.
 It’s about finding gratitude in the pain.
 To all the people struggling with loss and emptiness during this week of Thanksgiving, I will say a prayer for you.

-My grief journey began with the stillborn death of my son, John, on Thanksgiving Day 1998.
+My grief journey began with the stillborn death of my son, John, on Thanksgiving Day, 1998.
 I hadn’t been feeling movement like I should.
-I went in for a checkup and my husband and I were told the devastating news.
+I went in for a checkup, and my husband and I were told the devastating news.
 There was no heartbeat.
 I was sent to Labor and Delivery to be induced.
-I remember watching the nurse place a “falling leaf” on the door as a symbol to others entering our room that this was not a celebratory moment for us.
-I had also suffered two miscarriages prior to John’s death so this was our third baby to lose.
+I remember watching the nurse place a “falling leaf” on the door to symbolize to others entering our room that this was not a celebratory moment for us.
+I had also suffered two miscarriages before John’s death, so this was our third baby to lose.

 I told God, “I need you.
 I can’t do this by myself anymore.”
-This was the first time in my life for me to say these words.
+This was the first time in my life that I had said these words.

-Two months later, my brother Jim, killed himself.
+Two months later, my brother Jim died from suicide.
 Jim had struggled most of his entire life with depression.
 Losing my dad was probably more than Jim could bear.
 I still cannot put into words the exact emotion his death left me with.
 Suicide is so different.
-It’s a raw pain, like someone pulling off a bandaid over and over again.
+It’s a raw pain like someone pulling off a bandaid repeatedly.
 And the support you receive from others is different after suicide.
-People just don’t know what to say.
-In my heart, I wish Jim could have chosen a different solution, sparing his wife, son and my mother the pain of taking his life.
+People don’t know what to say.
+In my heart, I wish Jim could have chosen a different solution, sparing his wife, son, and my mother the pain of taking his life.
 I will never forget the phone call I received from the police notifying me they had found my brother’s dead body, nor my mother’s face when I had to tell her that her child was dead.
 Again, because my mother had lost her husband of 64 years and her 59-year-old child within weeks of each other — I felt like my mother needed my strength, not my sadness.

 In 2013, my mother died very suddenly from a brain aneurysm.
-We were literally telling each other “I love you” in the kitchen one minute and five minutes later I was calling 911.
+We told each other, “I love you,” in the kitchen one minute, and five minutes later, I called 911.
 That was a hard loss for me.
 I had plans for many more years of living to do with her.
-I hurt as deeply when I lost her as when I lost my son, John.
-My mother was the first person that loved me, held me close, and knew everything about me.
+I hurt as profoundly when I lost her as when I lost my son, John.
+My mother was the first person who loved me, held me close, and knew everything about me.
 After she died, I felt like I lost all of that.
 Right after she took her last breath, I remember this intense feeling of love I had for God.
-Thankful that He gave my mother such a grace-filled ending to her life.
+I am thankful that He gave my mother such a grace-filled ending to her life.
 She died surrounded by her family with a tear and a smile on her face.
 I am grateful God left me with that image of my mother’s beautiful face.

-To put it into perspective for you, in two years’ time, I lost half of my immediate family.
+To put it into perspective for you, in two years, I lost half of my immediate family.
 Before I had time to process one loss, I was dropped into another, then another.

 Okay, let’s set all that aside and talk about some things that have been helpful for me.